affonsoamendola/arcade-collection/README.md

 This is mostly for MAME reasons but not only, there is also random arcade company related stuff that dont quite fit in with MAME Artwork reasons

 An important requirement is that the organizing must come from the file structure.
--An open-source, free-software database MIGHT be a better solution, in the case for cross-referencing photos that include Multiple arcade machines for exemple, but the categorizing would be INSANE.
+* An open-source, free-software database MIGHT be a better solution, in the case for cross-referencing photos that include Multiple arcade machines for exemple, but the categorizing would be INSANE.
---I am thinking of writing a software to make categorization easier.
+    * I am thinking of writing a software to make categorization easier.
 Maybe even leverage the WONDERS of machine learning to try and tell which arcade machines appear in which images.
 If thats not possible or a stupid idea, a guided manual categorization system should be simple enough to write.
----Like a thing that show you an image and simply asks you which arcade machines appear there, and you just write and press enter, and it shows you the next one.
+    * Like a thing that show you an image and simply asks you which arcade machines appear there, and you just write and press enter, and it shows you the next one.
 Will try and time stuff to see how long it would take on average to categorize everything.

 Basically there is more than MAME artwork here. so yeah.